sociail/.github/profile/README.md

 ## What We’re Building

 Our platform integrates:
-- **Matrix Synapse (SERVER)**: Forked and customized for scalable, real-time communication.
-- **Matrix Element (CLIENT)**: Reimagined for intuitive and powerful collaboration.
-- **Matrix Media Repo (MEDIA)**: Enhanced for multi-modal media management.
 - **AI ENGINE**: Our custom-built middleware orchestrating multiple AI agents and models for personalized and contextual interactions.
 - **CONNECT**: Our custom-built streaming AI middleware with multi-modal capabilities for real-time inference.
+- **ME**: A robust, custom-built system for advanced user personalization, seamless authentication, and efficient management for tailoring universal AI experiences.
+- **[Matrix Synapse (SERVER)](https://github.com/matrix-org/synapse)**: Forked and customized for scalable, real-time communication.
+- **[Matrix Element (CLIENT)](https://github.com/matrix-org/matrix-react-sdk)**: Reimagined for intuitive and powerful collaboration.
+- **[Matrix Media Repo (MEDIA)](https://github.com/matrix-org/matrix-media-repo)**: Enhanced for multi-modal media management.
+- **[Matrix Bridge (BRIDGES)](https://github.com/matrix-org/matrix-appservice-bridge)**: Facilitates seamless interoperability with other messaging platforms.
+- **Others**: Additional integrations and features are part of our ever-evolving ecosystem.

 This modular, cutting-edge architecture ensures flexibility, scalability, and innovation, setting new standards for human-AI collaboration.

 ## The Problem: Isolated AI Usage